 Ranking the different versions of Windows is about more than what era of computing you grew up in, though.
 There are some very serious duds in Microsoft’s back catalog, just as there are a few wins too.
-But whether you can look back on some of Microsoft’s disastrous releases with rose-tinted glasses, or have some genuine love for Microsoft’s missteps, here’s every version of Windows ranked from best to worst.
+With rumors about Windows 12 swirling, it’s worth looking back at some of all the previous versions, ranked from the absolute worst to the very best.

 It’s a toss-up as to which is the actual worst Windows operating system, but for us, Windows ME just about takes it, because despite its lofty goals, it failed at almost all of them.
 It ultimately only lasted a year before it was replaced by the beloved, and infinitely improved, Windows XP.